-To make it to Transformers: The Ride 3D, from the Studios park entrance, simply walk straight forward, go in between the Despicable Me and Shrek 4D ride, and you’ll find it up ahead on your right.
+To make it to Transformers: The Ride 3D, from the park entrance, simply walk straight forward, go in between the Despicable Me and Illumination’s Villain-Con Minion Blast, and you’ll find it up ahead on your right.

 One of the most unique features of the Universal Studios Orlando Transformers Ride is that the vehicle is able to move 360 degrees.

 Meaning, you’ll be moving forward on the track but also in all directions, making you feel truly immersed in the action.